 It produces a 32-bit or 128-bit hash value, enabling faster computation than SHA-1.
 In the LSH stage, the values of each band are mapped to buckets using the results of the MD5 hash function~\cite{rivest1992rfc1321}, which generates a 128-bit fingerprint by encoding a string of any length.

-\paragraph{\textit{\textbf{Hashing in \sys}}} Unlike the CPU or GPU baseline, \sys uses a computationally efficient and partially reusable non-cryptographic hash function for MinHash generation.
-Let $s = c_{1}c_{2} \ldots c_{k}$ be a $k$-gram shingle that consists of characters and $f(s) = \sum_{i=1}^{k} c_{i} \cdot q^{i-1}$ such that $q$ is a constant larger than the character alphabet size.
+\paragraph{\textit{\textbf{Hashing in \sys}}} For MinHash generation, \sys adopts a \textit{Rabin-Karp rolling hash}\cite{karp1987efficient}, a computationally efficient non-crypto graphic hash function that enables partial reuse across adjacent shingles.
+Let $s = c_{1}c_{2} \ldots c_{k}$ be a $k$-gram shingle that consists of characters.
+We define $f(s) = \sum_{i=1}^{k} c_{i} \cdot q^{i-1}$ such that $q$ is a constant larger than the character alphabet size.
 Then \sys's hash function $h(s)$ for MinHash generation is defined as follows:

-where $p$ is a sufficiently large prime number.
-For example, we set $p=4294967$ in our experiment.
-In this case, both $p$ and $q$ can be represented with 32-bit integers.
+where $p$ is a sufficiently large prime number (e.g., $p=4,294,967$ in our experiments), allowing both $p$ and $q$ to be represented using 32-bit integers.
 Unlike SHA-1 and MurMurHash3 in the CPU and GPU baselines, the proposed hash function in \autoref{eq:hash} allows reusing the hash value of the previous shingle.
 For example, let $t = c_{2} \ldots c_{k}c_{k+1}$ be the next $k$-shingle of a shingle $s = c_{1}c_{2} \ldots c_{k}$.
 Then, $h(t)$ is computed as follows: